Published: November 02, 2005

 What is ID theft?

-“Identity theft” is a financial crime that happens when criminals use your personal information, such as your name, address, Social Security number, bank account number, credit card number or birth date, to apply for credit in your name.
-Using your credit, thieves buy expensive things like jewelry, electronics and cars, and don’t pay for them.
+“Identity theft” is a financial crime that happens when criminals use your personal information, such as your name, address, Social Security number, bank account, credit card numbers or birth date, to apply for credit in your name.
+Using your credit, thieves buy expensive things like jewelry, electronic products and cars, and don’t pay for them.
 By the time victims learn what has happened, bill collectors may be pursuing them and their credit may be badly damaged.